Download for "Guidelines for Authors"

 Please indicate the corrections and changes made in red in the revised manuscript.
 The response letter should summarize the changes made and include a list of your point-to-point responses to the critiques of reviewers.
 The revised manuscript and the response letter should be uploaded with Word version.

-When submitting a revised manuscript, the corresponding author is required to submit the copy of the completed Authors’ Responsibility Form to the Editorial Office online via Editorial Manager® for the TJEM, by e-mail (email@example.com), or by FAX (+81-22-717-8185).
+When submitting a revised manuscript online, the corresponding author is required to submit the copy of the completed AUTHORS’ RESPONSIBILITY FORM and AUTHORS’ AGREEMENT FORM to the Editorial Office online via Editorial Manager® for the TJEM.
+Please note that these submission forms do not guarantee acceptance of your paper.

 > Authors’ Responsibility Form